To book an appointment in one of our Pharmacies, please select the Book Now Button.

 All of our pharmacists have been trained to treat requests for emergency contraception professionally and confidentially.

 Some of the reasons supply of the Morning After Pill may not be possible

 - Too much time has passed since the unprotected sex for the medicine to be effective (max time is 120 hours)

 - You may be taking other medications or have certain medical conditions that make it unsafe for you to use emergency contraception

 - You are allergic to any of the ingredients in the medication

 - You have already taken an emergency contraceptive pill within this cycle.

+Our pharmacists will determine if the morning after pill is suitable for you.
 If for any reason the pill is not suitable, there may be further options available.
 Our pharmacists are trained to be able to direct you to the correct source for help or support.